About

 Photograph by Tania Barricklo _________________________________________________________________________________

 His work has been widely translated and won numerous awards, including the inaugural BBC National Short Story Award.
 He has been a finalist for the T.S.
-Eliot Prize, the Forward Prize and the LA Times Book Prize.
+Eliot Prize, the Forward Prize, the LA Times Book Prize and the Writers Prize (formerly the Rathbones Folio Prize0.
 His first novel, The Horned Man, was a New York Times Notable Book, and his second, Seven Lies, was longlisted for the Man Booker Prize.

 Critical appraisals of his work include reviews by James Wood in The Guardian and Gabriele Annan in the New York Review of Books.